 “Yes, Dariush.
 This is Jonan.
 How far are you from our pickup point?”

-“I’m eight minutes away, Jonan.
+“I’m three minutes away, Jonan.
 I will call you once I enter the Hub’s driveway.”

 “That’s great!
 See you shortly, Dariush.”